 NBN Co

-30 June 2022 \$m 30 June 2021 \$m
+30 June 2023 \$m 30 June 2022 \$m

 Current

-Trade receivables 467 428
+Trade receivables 487 467

-Other receivables 36 22
+Other receivables 46 36

-Total 503 450
+Total 533 503

 Trade and other receivables are considered financial assets.
 They are initially recorded at the fair value of the amounts to be received and are subsequently measured at amortised cost using the effective interest method.
-These financial assets are derecognised when the rights to receive cash flows from the financial assets have expired.
+These financial assets are derecognised when cash flows are received or the rights to receive cash flows from the financial assets have expired.